-S-Corps, Distributions, W-2 Wages, Self-Employment Tax, 401k & Pension Plans & their interaction – it’s all about balance.
+S-Corporations, Distributions, W-2 Wages, Self-Employment Tax, 401k & Pension Plans & their interaction – it’s all about balance.
 So, you’ve talked to your accountant & they tell you to minimize your W-2 wages to limit your self-employment taxes.
 Then, you talk to your investment advisor and they explain the advantages of tax-qualified retirement plans such as 401k, cash balance & defined benefit plans and the opportunity for significant tax savings.
 Life is great, right?

 So, what’s the problem?